FelipeSilvapr/Word-frequency/README.md

 > This project is based on the collection of application ideas https://github.com/florinpop17/app-ideas

-> this project aims to guide my studying in HTML, CSS, and Javascript
+> This project aims to guide my studying in HTML, CSS, and Javascript

 ## Technologies
 - HTML